Virugambakkam: Transport and communication

 Virugambakkam is well-connected with the heart of Chennai city as it lies on the Arcot Road, which is considered to be one of Chennai's arterial roads.
 Virugambakkam lies on the Poonamallee-Vadapalani-Broadway bus route.
 The nearest bus terminuses are Saligrammam, Chennai Moffusil Bus Terminus (CMBT) and Vadapalani.
 The nearest suburban railway station is at Kodambakkam, 4 kilometres from Virugambakkam.
-The nearest metro station is at Vadapalani.
+The Chennai Metro stations present in Virugambakkam area are Virugambakkam metro station, located on Kaliamman Koil Street and Alwarthirunagar metro station on Arcot Road.